Hero - Agricultual and Applied Economics Photo

 The Agricultural and Applied Economics Department invites international students to take courses with top faculty in applied economics.
 Choose from a variety of quality courses to meet your interests and develop your skills.

-Students can choose to enter the general cohort or one of our concentration areas: Quantitative and Applied Economics (QAE), International Development (ID), or Food Industry Management (FIM).
+Students can choose to enter the general cohort or one of our concentration areas: Quantitative and Applied Economics (QAE), International Development (ID), or Agribusiness Management (ABM).
 Each concentration area has field-specific course offerings with a targeted plan of next steps.

 After their first year as a non-degree visiting student, VISP students participating in the QAE concentration area have the option to apply to continue their studies in the AAE Master of Science Professional Option (MSPO) graduate degree program.